scrabbletank/farhome-rules/rulesdoc.md

 #### Helping Hand
 *Requires proficiency in divine spells, 6th level*

-When casting non-damaging spells on allies, add a superior die to the roll if you are not one of the targets.
+When casting non-damaging spells on allies you add a superior die to the spellcasting roll if you are not one of the targets.

 #### Hidden in Plain Sight
 *Requires proficiency in stealth*